starknet-edu/starknet-accounts/README.md

 ## Overview

-This tutorial consistes of various StarkNet account conracts(listed above) and `starknet_py` helper scripts for compilation, deployment, and testing.
+This tutorial consists of various StarkNet `account conracts` and `starknet_py` helper scripts for compilation, deployment, and testing.

 ***The goal of this tutorial is to pass the `evaluator.cairo` checks and collect all the points available on StarkNet(Goerli)***

-To complete exercises read the `mission statement` at the top of each starknet_py script(also printed to terminal) for instructions on how to complete each exercise.
+To complete exercises read the `mission statement` at the top of each starknet_py script(also printed to terminal) for instructions.
 The exercises will get more difficult and will require you to:

 - manipulate the python files
 - write the relevant Cairo code.

-These tasks will be annotated with the commented `# ACTION ITEM <NUM>`
+These tasks will be annotated with the comment `# ACTION ITEM <NUM>`

-Transactions take some time to complete on `testnet` so you should develop and debug locally first.
+Transactions take time to complete on `testnet` so you should develop and debug locally first.
 Let's try it out with the `contracts/hello/hello.cairo` exercise.
-There are no `action items` that need to be completed for this exercise and we can simple test that it works.
+There are no `action items` that need to be completed for this exercise and we can simply test that it works.

 ***1) init devnet***